ZuhairS/Kablamo/README.md

 I ended up giving it bounds outside of which it should stop dashing.

-I may bring it back as a bonus level.
+...I may bring it back as a bonus level.

 ## Future work:

 There is still a lot more work to be done.
-Optimizations, features, etc, but here are some specific features that I'd like to implement:
+Optimizations, levels, etc, but here are some specific features that I'd like to implement:

 - Allow camera to follow the player in order to allow larger levels.
 - Allow enhanced slowmo launching on specific occasions.
 - Add sound effects and music to game.
-- Add Survival mode.
+- Add survival mode.
 - Add enemy types.